webrecorder/warcio.js/README.md

 For the Node version, a temporary file-based `WARCSerializer` is provided via `warcio/node`.

-For browser-based usage, the data is still buffered in memory but customized solutions can be implemented.
+For browser-based usage, the payload is still buffered in memory (in chunks), but customized solutions can be implemented by extending the [src/lib/warcserializer.ts#132](BaseSerializerBuffer) and implementing custom `write` and `readAll()` functions.

 <details>
   <summary>Example of generating larger WARC records in Node using WARCSerializer</summary>